Patch Testing

 Patch Testing is used specifically to test for allergic triggers in a condition called Contact Dermatitis.

-Patch testing is not used to test for allergies to foods or airborne allergens such as pollen.
+Patch testing is not used to test for food allergy or inhalant allergies.
 These are tested for using skin prick allergy testing.

 What does Patch Testing test for?

 Patch testing tests for the common chemicals and substances in our daily environment and workplaces that most frequently cause skin reactions.
-This includes fragrances, cosmetics, rubbers, dyes, dental metals, sun cream, lanolin and adhesives.
 Often these substances cause a delayed allergic skin responses that takes several days to develop.

 Patch Testing at Allergy Ireland